Word salad

-A word salad, or schizophasia, is a "confused or unintelligible mixture of seemingly random words and phrases", most often used to describe a symptom of a neurological or mental disorder.
-The term schizophasia is used in particular to describe the confused language that may be evident in schizophrenia.
-The words may or may not be grammatically correct, but are semantically confused to the point that the listener cannot extract any meaning from them.
-The term is often used in psychiatry as well as in theoretical linguistics to describe a type of grammatical acceptability judgement by native speakers, and in computer programming to describe textual randomization.
+A word salad is a "confused or unintelligible mixture of seemingly random words and phrases", most often used to describe a symptom of a neurological or mental disorder.
+The name schizophasia is used in particular to describe the confused language that may be evident in schizophrenia.
+The words may or may not be grammatically correct, but they are semantically confused to the point that the listener cannot extract any meaning from them.
+The term is often used in psychiatry as well as in theoretical linguistics to describe a type of grammatical acceptability judgement by native speakers.

-In psychiatry
+Psychiatry

 Word salad may describe a symptom of neurological or psychiatric conditions in which a person attempts to communicate an idea, but words and phrases that may appear to be random and unrelated come out in an incoherent sequence instead.
-Often, the person is unaware that he or she did not make sense.
+Often, the person is unaware that they did not make sense.
 It appears in people with dementia and schizophrenia, as well as after anoxic brain injury.
-In schizophrenia it is also referred to as schizophasia.
+In schizophrenia, it is called schizophasia.
 Clang associations are especially characteristic of mania, as seen in bipolar disorder, as a somewhat more severe variation of flight of ideas.
 In extreme mania, the patient's speech may become incoherent, with associations markedly loosened, thus presenting as a veritable word salad.